Herana-Daze Jones

-Herana-Daze Lavalle Jones (first name pronounced like 'Hernandez') (born April 15, 1982) is a former American football safety.
+Herana-Daze Lavalle Jones (first name pronounced like 'Hernandez') (born April 15, 1982) is an American former professional football player who was a safety in the National Football League (NFL) and United Football League (UFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2005.
-He played college football at Indiana.
+He played college football for the Indiana Hoosiers.

 Jones was also a member of the Denver Broncos, New England Patriots, New Orleans Saints and Arizona Cardinals.

-Early years
+Early life

 Jones attended Iroquois High School in Louisville, Kentucky where, as a senior, he scored 26 touchdowns and broke the state record with a 220 yards per game rushing average, previously held by Shaun Alexander.
 Jones also lettered in track and basketball.